Zoe-Elizabeth/Zoe-Elizabeth91/README.md

 # Zoe Edwards - Data Analysis Portfolio

 # About
 Hello, Im Zoe!
-I have a background in tourism, but currently I am on course to completing my masters degree in Global Development (Msc.
-Global Development).
+I have a background in tourism, but currently I am studying data analysis and the various programmes that can be used.
 I have established a strong base in data analysis and an enthusiasm for using data to help discover important and relevant insights.
 I am eager to bring my technical and analytical abilities to the field of data analysis as an entry-level data professional.

 Since I started my studies I have improved my skills working with complex data and grew a sharp eye for recognizing patterns and trends.
 I have also acquired experience in data management and statistical analysis which I think will be valuable skills for my position as a data professional.